isi-ies-group/cpvlib/README.md

 ## TO DO
 * [x] Fitting of the Insolight flat plate subsystem
 * [ ] Fitting the IAM of the Insolight flat plate subsystem
-* [ ] When the code stabilizes, put all the parameters in the class constructors
+* [x] When the code stabilizes, put all the parameters in the class constructors
+* [ ] Put 'spillage' parameter in class constructor
 * [ ] Homogenize piecewise functions for Utility Factors and IAM
 * [ ] Add more tests: flat plate part